josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇦🇮_anguilla.md

 - the main island of Anguilla;
 - several smaller islands and cays with no permanent population;
-- a capital at The Valley;
+- the capital, The Valley;
 - a total land area of around 35 square miles / 91 km²;
 - and a population of around 15,753 in 2021.